Lightscape FAQs

 Should I arrive in advance of my visit time?

 Please do allow extra time for entry and parking, but do not arrive more than 15 minutes before the entrance time printed on your ticket.
-Your entry time is a 15-minute window from the time printed on your tickets (i.e., 4:30 - 4:45 p.m.).
-After you are admitted, you may stay as long as you would like.
+Your entry time is a 15-minute window from the time printed on your tickets (i.e., 4:30 – 4:45 p.m.).
+After you are admitted, you may stay as long as it takes you to walk the route.
 See dates and hours above for closing time by date.
 Our goal is to reduce wait times by staggering ticket sales, although there may still be some waiting time.

 Can I come to the Garden after it closes if I do not have a Lightscape ticket?